Best Of15 min read

 • Quicken Classic Deluxe and above include property and asset tracking

-• Direct Connect bank sync (more stable than OAuth in many cases)
+• Direct Connect bank sync (often more stable than OAuth with smaller institutions)

-• Data stored locally — privacy-minded users really appreciate this
+• Data stored locally — privacy-focused users really appreciate this option

 Pricing: